 A proxy card is being sent to each shareholder as of the record date.
-If you properly received a proxy card, you may grant a proxy to vote on the proposal to re-elect each of the three nominees as directors by marking your proxy card appropriately, executing it in the space provided, dating it and returning it to us.
+If you properly received a proxy card, you may grant a proxy to vote on each of the three proposals by marking your proxy card appropriately, executing it in the space provided, dating it and returning it to us.
 We may accept your proxy by any form of communication permitted by Cayman Islands law and our articles of association.
 If you hold your shares in the name of a bank, broker or other nominee, you should follow the instructions provided by your bank, broker or nominee when voting your shares.

 If you have timely submitted a properly executed proxy card and clearly indicated your votes, your shares will be voted as indicated.
-If you have timely submitted a properly executed proxy card and have not clearly indicated your votes, your shares will be voted "FOR" the proposal to re-elect each of the three nominees as directors.
+If you have timely submitted a properly executed proxy card and have not clearly indicated your votes, your shares will be voted "FOR" each of the three proposals.

 If any other matters are properly presented at the meeting for consideration, the persons named in the proxy card will have the discretion to vote on these matters in accordance with their best judgment.
-Proxies voted against the proposal to re-elect each of the three nominees as directors will not be voted in favor of any adjournment of the meeting for the purpose of soliciting additional proxies.
+Proxies voted against any of the three proposals will not be voted in favor of any adjournment of the meeting for the purpose of soliciting additional proxies.